 Though a fringe can hide a blemished forehead, it can also cause a build up of sweat and styling products that will increase the likelihood of spots in this area – but there can be more behind forehead spots than just your hairstyle.
 High amounts of fat in your diet can also lead to breakouts across the forehead.

-Spots at the top of your nose can be caused by stress, which can flare up the adrenal glands above your kidneys that produce key hormones.
+Spots in eyebrows and at the top of your nose can be caused by stress, which can flare up the adrenal glands above your kidneys that produce key hormones.

 Spots on nose